-- 1. Prospective students who have completed the steps above will be required to complete the clinical eligibility requirements listed in the Phlebotomy application booklet. - 2.
-To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences Programs must meet state and federal regulations as described by Florida Statutes S. 400.211.
+To meet clinical agency requirements for clinical experience, all students in the Nursing and Health Sciences programs must meet state and federal regulations as described by Florida Statutes S. 400.211.
 A Level II background check and drug/alcohol screening are required.
-Further instructions regarding the background and 10 panel drug/alcohol screen are provided on the first day of the course.
+Further instructions regarding the background and 10 panel drug/alcohol screen are provided during the first week of the program.

 Please note that random screening may be required while in the program.
-Students are responsible for the cost of all screening done for admission and randomly during the program. - Additional costs are required when admitted to this program, including costs of uniforms, clinic shoes, liability insurance, health insurance, medical exam, standardized testing, graduation costs, immunizations, Level II background check and 10 panel drug/alcohol screening, books, and licensing fees.
+Students are responsible for the cost of all screening done for admission and randomly during the program.

+Additional costs are required when admitted to this program, including costs of uniforms, clinic shoes, liability insurance, health insurance, medical exam, graduation costs, immunizations, Level II background check and 10 panel drug/alcohol screening, clinical placement fees, books, and certification fees.